The simulation submission process consists in 4 steps:

-Click the “+ Add molecule” button on the bottom of the pannel corresponding to the last uploaded molecule to add information about another molecule in your system.
+Click the “+ Add molecule” button on the bottom of the panel corresponding to the last uploaded molecule to add information about another molecule in your system.

-(A) Fill in the form with general information about the crystalized part of the simulated system.
+(A) Fill in the form with general information about the crystallized part of the simulated system.

-(C) Indicate the “Resname” in the retrieved list of co-crystalized small molecules.
-Extra rows can be added to the table after clicking the “+ Add molecule” if molecules with more than one “Resname” exist in the set of crystalized molecules.
+(C) Indicate the “Resname” in the retrieved list of co-crystallized small molecules.
+Extra rows can be added to the table after clicking the “+ Add molecule” if molecules with more than one “Resname” exist in the set of crystallized molecules.
 Then, click the “Validate” button and the “Num of mol” will be automatically filled.

 Please, fill in the following form concerning specific details on the MD simulation protocol.

 (A) Upload simulation files including coordinate file, topology file, trajectory files, simulation parameters, other files.
-In case of replicated, you can upload all files simultaneously (e.g. 20 to 100 replicates).
-After the file upload, please click the validate button in to order to ensure correct upload.
+In the case of replicates, you can upload all files simultaneously (e.g. 20 to 100 replicates).
+After the file upload, please click the validate button to ensure the correct upload.

 (B) Please complete the table of all simulation components by adding non-crystallized bulk molecules (e.g. waters, ions and lipids).
 For this, you only need to assign the corresponding residue name (resname) to the bulk molecules which are part of your simulation system.
 Then, click the “Validate” button to automatically fill the number of molecules (Num of mol) based on your uploaded simulation files